The RM Pressfit Vitamys pan - The monoblock philosophy

 4.1.
 What does isoelasticity mean?

 4.2.
-Benefits of Isoelasticity
+Advantages of isoelasticity

-The advantages of Pressfit technology
+The advantages of press-fit technology

 • Secondary stability through osseointegration: The porous surface promotes the growth of bone cells into the implant.